 Use data file and directory names that express the information that researchers need to locate data collections of interest and to indicate the differences between collections (both current and possible future ones).
-The following are some hards-on practices for naming your data collections and data filenames, and adding information to a data collection Readme file (hopefully without being too legalistic).
+The following are some hands-on practices for naming your data collections and data filenames, and adding information to a data collection Readme file (hopefully without being too legalistic).
 All data files should be made publicly available and in FTPS or HTTPS directories for easy access, even if also available through other services and databases.
 These directories have the advantage of allowing easy download (using wget for instance) of whole directories.
 Each instrument team should strive to capture the full scientific content of their instrument in a self-describing scientific format (CDF, netCDF, HDF, FITS) with full documentation and metadata, sufficient for someone in the far future to be able to fully apply its scientific value without the need for specialized software.

 The following sections provide recommendations for laying out the directory hierarchy, naming the dataset or collection, naming the data files, and finally creating a Readme file for the collection.
 In general, use all lowercase text, except for specific files and subdirectories, and use a limited character set, to ensure maximum compatibility across computer platforms and processing languages.
 Use times in one of the ISO 8601 formats, such as 20160215T050357.123, or 2016046T050357.123, with or without the T, or standard internal time formats such as CDF_TIME_TT2000 (ns from J2000 in Terrestrial Time).
 Use well-known extensions, spacecraft and instrument short names, and datatypes when available.